weshopai/WeShop-UI/README.md

 # Introduction

-Weshop_UI_1.0.0 is an open-source solution that brings some functionalities of weshop.ai to your local operation.
+This project is an open-source solution that brings functionalities of [WeShop.AI](https://weshop.ai) to your local operation.
 Weshop_UI_1.0.0 leverages Stable Diffusion Webui as its core inference engine, enabling you to deploy [WeShop.AI](https://weshop.ai) functionalities locally and generate high-quality AI images without internet or cloud reliance.

 # News